 Benefits?
 They would be found

-He also sees the possibilities that the mass use of new communication technologies have brought as a positive thing.
-“It turned out that it works and this awareness will remain with us in the future,” thinks Adéla Šmahajová.
+He also sees the possibilities that the mass use of new communication technologies has brought as a positive thing.
+“It turned out that it works and this awareness will remain with us in the future,” thinks she.
 However, she would not want to work from home all the time.
 He is looking forward to meeting colleagues in the office at least three days a week.

 How to best handle the “test” at a distance?
 We have 5 tips for you

 - Write down who’s who.
 He does it and he does it.
 You’ve heard from the boss who’s in charge, but you can’t remember.
 Error.
-It is clear that you will not be able to penetrate into the structure of the company and the competencies of individual colleagues right away, but if you have already received information on who to work with, write it down.
+You will not be able to penetrate the structure of the company and the competencies of individual colleagues right away, but if you have already received information on who to work with, write it down.
 Preferably also with contact details.
 This will make your job easier.

 - Stay active during your training.
 Learning to work with new computer systems or databases is not easy.
 Especially at a distance.
 Get everything explained and shown on a shared screen.
 During the interpretation, do not be afraid to ask for everything you did not understand.
 Also, take notes, don’t rely on them remembering where to click when you wake up in three days.
 If you are unable to make a satisfactory enrollment, try asking the tutor if it would not be possible to record the lesson.
 Alternatively, ask him if he could refer you to a suitable video course.